 BENJAMIN RYAN

 I am an independent journalist, specializing in science and health care coverage.
-I contribute to The New York Times, The Guardian, NBC News and The New York Sun.
-I have also written for the Washington Post, The Atlantic, The Nation, Thomson Reuters Foundation, New York, The Marshall Project, PBS, The Village Voice, The New York Observer, the New York Post, Money, Men's Journal, City & State, Quartz, Out and The Advocate.
+I contribute to The New York Times, NBC News, the New York Post and The New York Sun.
+I have also written for the Washington Post, The Atlantic, The Guardian, The Nation, Thomson Reuters Foundation, New York, The Marshall Project, PBS, The Village Voice, The New York Observer, Money, Men's Journal, City & State, Quartz, Out and The Advocate.

 I am particularly interested in public health, medicine and psychology and how the science of each field intersects with public policy.